 Taste & Smell

 You’re not looking for a piña colada here.
 The taste and smell of a true coconut oil is faint and should smell like you’re cracking into a fresh coconut.
 If your oil has a roasted or nutty smell that means it has been heated to at least over 115 degrees, rendering it un-raw.
 This strips the coconut oil of a good amount of its major nutrients.
 Without those, what’s the point?
+(Protip: Skinny Coconut Oil is made with a patented Nutralock system that always keeps the oil below 100 degrees Fahrenheit)

 - Cold-Pressed: Most every coconut oil is cold-pressed, but it’s the process leading up to that step that matters.
 Many companies heat the coconut to extract as much meat as possible from each one.
 The only way to get the most nutrients out of a cold-pressed process is to never heat the coconut over a certain threshold.
 That's why you want cold-processed meaning, never heated, start to finish.